Brown bashes Baptist in 59-7 rout

-Quarterback Anthony Abenoja and his offense could not get much going after getting the ball deep into Bearcat territory before turning the ball over on downs.
+On the next PSU drive, quarterback Anthony Abenoja and his offense could not get much going after getting the ball deep into Bearcat territory before turning the ball over on downs.

-But frustration returned as a high snap went over Abenoja’s head.
+Frustration returned as a high snap went over Abenoja’s head.
 The quarterback managed to recover but only after scooping it up at the 45.

 The drive would not be in vain as kicker Conner Frazell made a 45-yard field goal to put Pitt State in front while the Gorilla defense continued to keep the Bearcats in check.

 The Gorillas got going with Abenoja finding Brown on a 57-yard touchdown pass, followed by a 37-yard touchdown pass to wide receiver Conner Combes on the next drive.

 Then, Abenoja did it again with another touchdown pass to Brown, this time for 62 yards.